ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/hr_assistant.rst

 .. warning::

-   Make sure that Elasticsearch is running in a separate shell before invoking the QuestionAnswerer.
+   Make sure that Elasticsearch is running in a separate shell before invoking the QuestionAnswerer. **For full functionality of the HR Assistant use Elasticsearch Version 5.5.3.**

 .. code:: python